 4. Accessing the dashboard

-We’ve now deployed the dashboard and created user accounts for it.
-Next, we can get started managing the Kubernetes cluster itself.
+We’ve deployed the dashboard and created user accounts for it.
+Next, we can start managing the Kubernetes cluster itself.

 However, before we can log in to the dashboard, it needs to be made available by creating a proxy service on the localhost.
 Run the next command on your Kubernetes cluster.